Marbanz/HusqvarnaAutoMower-BLE/README.md

 pip install husqvarna-automower-ble
 ```

-> **Note:** This library is under active development and may not yet be available on PyPI, or the PyPI version may not be up to date.
+> **Note:** This library is under active development and the PyPI version may not be up to date.

 ---